lemanschik/html-course/README.md

 ## Listing for events
-Most of the time you will see stuff like addEventListner removeEventListner and that is not a good way as you all most always want to have only a single event handler per element or you want to combine and centralise events that happen inside a Element. so every element has so called on* eventName handlers. eg: onclick, onresize, onfocus ...... you can set them as attribute or programatical on the element it self.
+Most of the time you will see stuff like addEventListner removeEventListner and that is not a good way as you all most always want to have only a single event handler per element or you want to combine and centralise events that happen inside a Element. so every element has so called on* eventName handlers. eg: onclick, onresize, onfocus ...... you can set them as attribute or programatical on the element propertys it self eg el.onclick = 'this......'.

 ## TODO: More Examples